puppetlabs/influxdb/README.md

 The first two items are provided by the `influxdb::install` class and are restricted to an InfluxDB instance running on the local machine.

-InfluxDB resources are managed by the various types and providers and have a dependency on the `influxdb` class.
-This is because we need to be able to enumerate and query resources on either a local or remote machine, and the `influxdb` class provides a kind of "base" resource for the types and providers to inherit.
+InfluxDB resources are managed by the various types and providers Because we need to be able to enumerate and query resources on either a local or remote machine, the resources accept these parameters with the following defaults:

-When managing InfluxDB resources in Puppet code, you will need to include this class as a dependency by inheriting from this class in your manifest.
-For example:
+* host - fqdn
+* port - 8086
+* token_file - ~/.influxdb_token
+* use_ssl - true
+* token (optional)

+Specifying a `token` in `Sensitive[String]` format is optional, but recommended.
+See [Beggining with Influxdb](#beginning-with-influxdb) for more info.

+Note that you are *not* able to use multiple combinations of these options in a given catalog.
+Each provider class will set these values when first instantiated and will use the first value that it finds.
+Therefore, it is best to use resource defaults for these parameters in your manifest, e.g.

 ```
 class my_profile::my_class(
-  String $my_param,
+  Sensitive[String] $my_token,
+){
-) inherits influxdb {
+  Influxdb_bucket {
+    token => $my_token,
+  }
 }
 ```